Click here to jump straight to the reviews!

 As you read along, try to figure out if you'll need growing room or if you'll only be working with one or two input sources.
 That's the only question we can't answer for you.
 Otherwise, we've got all the info you need below in the audio interface buyer's guide.

 The individual at home can produce the same quality of recordings for their podcasts, YouTube videos, and music as a major label pumps out.
 The only difference is that while the single person in their bedroom might only need one or two inputs, the professional studio might require 32 inputs or even more.
 Even radio broadcasting studios can operate with bedroom producer levels of inputs, though.

-This is one of your two items that are a bare minimum for capturing audio.
-The other is a microphone or an instrument of some sort (sometimes both).
+This is one of your two sound devices that are a bare minimum for capturing audio.
+The other is a microphone or an electric instrument of some sort with an output jack.
 If you're recording any real-world source, such as your voice, an acoustic guitar, or a saxophone you'll need a microphone in addition to your interface.